Online MBA in Project Management

 - Project Evaluation and Assessment: Students learn to quantify project success and evaluate and assess the work throughout the project and at its completion.

-Most online MBA program prerequisites ask that applicants have a bachelor’s degree in their field and at least one year of pertinent work experience.
+Most online MBA program prerequisites ask applicants to have a bachelor’s degree in their field and at least one year of relevant work experience.
 Many schools also require students to have high GMAT scores.
 However, some schools have recently waived this requirement2 with the hope of attracting more students to their online MBA programs.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Project Management?

 Budget analysts3 help government agencies and private organizations organize and manage their finances.
-They may, at times, manage budgets for a specific project on behalf of their clients, or they may be responsible for organizing all the finances of an organization.
+At times, they may manage budgets for a specific project on behalf of their clients or organize all the organization’s finances.
 They work full-time during typical office hours.
 Most budget analysts spend a great deal of their day at a desk preparing reports and monitoring their clients’ spending.

 According to the Bureau of Labor Statistics, which monitors salaries and demand for specific occupations throughout the United States, the average budget analyst earned $76,220 per year as of May 2018.
-Demand for this job is average and is expected to rise 7% by the year 2026.
+Demand for this job is moderate and is expected to rise by 7% by the year 2026.

 As of May 2018, the average construction manager earned $93,370 per year.
-Demand for this job is increasing at an above-average rate, with an estimated 11% growth by the year 2026.
+Demand for this job is increasing at an above-average rate, with an estimated 11% growth by 2026.